rootstrap/rails_api_base/README.md

 ## Impersonation

-The [Pretender](https://github.com/ankane/pretender) gem provides a user impersonation feature, enabling users to assume the identity of another.
+[Pretender](https://github.com/ankane/pretender) gem provides a user impersonation feature, enabling users to assume the identity of another.
 While this functionality can be powerful, it comes with inherent safety and privacy concerns.
 Consequently, it is **important to exercise caution and restrict access to this feature only to specific high-level roles**.

 To mitigate potential risks, it is **strongly advised not to rely on default access settings**.
 Ensure that careful consideration is given to the assignment of roles permitted to utilize this impersonation tool.
 By implementing these measures, you can safeguard against unintended or unauthorized use, promoting a secure and controlled environment.